Muslim Sex Guide Tells Muslim Women to Enjoy their Sex Life

 Umm Muladhat’s book The Muslimah Sex Guide is the first book of its kind.

-A Muslim woman, writing under the name Umm Muladhat, an alias, has written The Muslimah Sex Manual: A Halal Guide to Mind Blowing Sex.
+A Muslim woman, writing under the name Umm Muladhat, an alias, has written The Muslimah Sex Manual.
 The book offers unadulterated advice to Muslim women with an Islamic emphasis.

 Chapters in the book explore topics which are considered taboo in the Muslim world.
 These topics are thus not much discussed, if at all.
 A few chapters deal with standard subjects like kissing and sexting.
 As the book progresses, the higher numbered chapters elaborate on more risqué topics like oral sex and positions.
 According to Umm Muladhat, the author, the purpose of writing this book is to make sure that wives have equitable relationship with husbands.
 She said that she has witnessed a number of women get married with scant knowledge of sex.